 “There are two people in a relationship and you are each bringing issues and baggage to the table,” she says.
 “Be willing to talk about it, and see how you can both improve upon yourself, your behavior, and your relationship.”

-“I once heard a person say that blame is the discharge of pain,” Dawn Maslar, aka “the Love Biologist,” tells Bustle.
+If your partner blames you for every little thing, stop and think about whether their blame is really aimed at you or not.
+“I once heard a person say that blame is the discharge of pain,” relationship expert Dawn Maslar, aka “the Love Biologist,” tells Bustle.
 “I try to stop in the moment and realize that the blame is not really about me.”
 If someone is telling you you’re the cause of something, remember in the moment that it’s not really true.
 “It's about the other person's shame,” she says.
 “On those occasions where I don't take it personally, I can be loving and kind to my partner and sometimes explore long enough to find the real reason for their discomfort.”
 Remain curious — and keep your heart open.

 “Pause for a few moments and then say, ‘What do you want to do about it?’”
-Tina B. Tessina, aka Dr. Romance, psychotherapist and author of How to Be Happy Partners: Working it out Together, tells Bustle.
+Tina B. Tessina, psychotherapist and author of How to Be Happy Partners: Working it out Together, tells Bustle.
 This way, you’re turning their temper tantrum into a proactive, productive moment.

 “Your partner has a bad habit, probably learned from family or earlier relationships, and the best way to extinguish a bad habit is to ignore it,” she says.
 “Getting your partner to focus on a solution instead of blaming is a better strategy.”
 If there really is a problem, you can solve it together.
 If not, you can let it go — together.

 5. See If You Can Get To The Root Of The Problem